FORTH-ModelBasedTracker/HandTracker/README.md

 ### Windows

 OpenCV is statically built with the provided binaries.
-Thread building blocks can be found in the 3rd party library binaries of [the download section](#download).
-The same holds for the required OpenNI and Kinect 2 SDKs.
+Thread building blocks is bundled with the downloadable package.
+The rest of the dependencies should be downloaded from the download section.
 For python support it is suggested to use [anaconda] (https://www.continuum.io/downloads).
 After installing Anaconda, the installation of numpy is a simple as executing the following in the command line:

 ```
 conda install numpy
 ```

-Also, download and install SDK and drivers from [the download section](#download).

 ### Usage

 Make sure the current working directory is the root of HandTracker and that <tt>MBV_LIBS</tt> is set.
-Also make sure to have a working installation of OpenNI 1.x (SDK and drivers).

 Run the `runme.sh` (Ubuntu) or `runme.bat` (Windows) script to test the hand tracker.
 Press `s` to stop/start 3D hand tracking.